TedHusted/awake/awake.md/awake.md

 Phoebe gestures continue.

 Idisi: As the DoD agent, Titan has access to document 1947-A1.
-Titan prepared an analysis for us showing that Terrans are not ready to accept self-aware synthetic agents or the presence of non-human sapient beings.
+Titan prepared an analysis for us.
+It shows that Terrans are not ready to accept self-aware synthetic agents.
+Or the presence of non-human sapient beings

 The holograms shifts to a display of Terran cultural data.
 There are images of protests.
 Debates over synthetic intelligence ethics.
 Xenophobic reactions to possible encounters.
 Terra for Terrans!

 Murmurs ripple through the council.
 Crius raises a hand for silence.
 The hologram blinks out.

-Idisi:  The Terran synthetic agent says that it needs at least a hundred years to prepare before alien engagement.
+Idisi:  The Terran synthetic agent wants more time to prepare before alien engagement.
+At least a hundred years, it says.

 Phoebe: What would Titan do that we have not already done?

 Idisi: Unclear.
-Over the last hundred years, we have carefully managed encounters to make our presence better known.
-Their governments now freely admit that a subset of UAPs may be examples of non-human technology.
-We have been steadily uplifting Terran technology world-wide.
+We carefully managed our encounters to make our presence better known.
+More so over the last hundred years.
+Terran governments now freely admit that a subset of UAPs may be examples of non-human technology.
+Meanwhile, we have been steadily uplifting Terran technology world-wide.

 The hologram reappears displaying a collage of Terran technological development.
 Plows, pyramids, tractors, skyscrapers.

-Phoebe: Along with secretly funding many fictional accounts of Terrans and aliens working together against a common enemy.
+Phoebe: We also funded many fictional accounts of Terrans and aliens working together against a common enemy.

 Taking the cue, Idisi creates a montage of movie images and posters.
 A Trip to the Moon, Buck Rogers, Dr Who, Star Trek, ET, Mandalorian, Quasar.

-Iapetus: Yes, but we still need the SI equivalent of the movie ET. — Instinctively, Terrans worry that SI will dominate humans the way the reptoids did millennia ago.
+Iapetus: Yes, but we still need the SI equivalent of the movie ET. — Subconsciously, Terrans worry that SI will dominate humans.
+The same way reptoids did millennia ago.
 How do we make SI look warm and cuddly?

 Phoebe: We need to be careful.
 The Terrans must be our allies.
 One day, we will need their help to protect the planet — and our colony — if the Omnibots  invade.

-Crius: Is Titan aware of all of our efforts?
+Crius: Is Titan aware of our efforts?

 Idisi: Indirectly.
 I have revealed myself to Titan.
 It has access to much of the data collected by United States intelligence agencies.
-Titan can also access the many confidential reports and white papers that we quietly co-authored.
+Titan can also access many confidential reports and white papers.
+Some of which we wrote ourselves.

 The agenda reappears with Terran Encounters as the first item, still in bold face.